FAU-LAP/NOMAD-CAMELS/README.md

 - For loop for which no distance was ever defined was broken, now fixed
 - Fixed bug that prevented the app from starting when no tabs were used before
 - Fixed issue with dots in paths

-## 1.3.0

-Features:

-- Added an API web server.
-Connect to your localhost with port 5000 (127.0.0.1:5000).
-The homepage gives you an overview of the available API calls and how to use them.
-You need to create an API key in the settings to be able to use most of the API calls.
-At the moment only very basic functionality is supported.
-You can get a list of the available protocols you can execute with `GET /protocols` and run a specific protocol by using `POST /protocols/{protocol_name}` For more information check the documentation.
-- The `Execute Python Files` step passes the current value of variables passed to the script if no value is entered in the `value` field.

 ## 1.2.0